 The landscape of the Northern Cape is characterised by vast dry plains with dramatic outcroppings of rock piles.
 The cold Atlantic Ocean forms the western boundary of this region.
 With a total area of 372 889 square kilometres, taking up 30.5 % of South Africa’s land area, the Northern Cape is the country’s largest province.
 With little over 1 million people, three per square kilometre, it has the country’s smallest population.

-Northern Cape’s most important asset is the impressive Orange River that feeds the agriculture and alluvial diamond industries in the region.
+The Northern Cape’s most important asset is the impressive Orange River, which feeds the agriculture and alluvial diamond industries in the region.

 Local Advertiser is a part of the Caxton group, publishing newspapers in all of the country’s provinces.
-A major participant in the print media industry in South Africa, we continually push the boundaries by reviewing the position of our publications to ensure that it is strategically placed, serving the community and advertisers alike.
+A major participant in the print media industry in South Africa, we continually push the boundaries by reviewing the position of our publications to ensure that they are strategically placed, serving the community and advertisers alike.

 Simply browse and book all your Caxton Newspaper adverts online.
-To request a quote online for advertising rates in any of our Northern Cape newspapers, simply click the request a quote button and a friendly Caxton Media representative will contact you with prices on your desired advertising needs.
+To request a quote online for advertising rates in the Gemsbok, simply click the request a quote button and a friendly Caxton Media representative will contact you with prices on your desired advertising needs.